Reboot InfoGamer, held in Zagreb, the capital of Croatia, is “one of the biggest games shows in the world”, according to their official website.

 I went inside.
 Quickly scanned through the things they had.
 Actual manga.
 In Croatia.
 Had no time to be shocked.

-Titles included Noragami, Attack on Titan, Fairy Tale, Ansatsu Kyoushitsu, My Hero Academia.
+Titles included Noragami, Attack on Titan, Fairy Tail, Ansatsu Kyoushitsu, My Hero Academia.

 I took the only Ansatsu Kyoushitsu volume avaliable.
 Volume 5.
 I wanted to support the author of one of my favorite anime ever.

 Volume 5 is when Nagisa has his first true badass moment.
 No regrets.

 The second manga I bought was the latest My Hero Academia volume that was available.
 It was volume 13.
 I didn’t know exactly which volumes has the anime covered but I knew 13 was a close number.

 It turns out volume 13 covers the final episodes of season 3.